 I’ve been using spreadsheet apps during my entire career (almost 30 years now).
 It started with Lotus Symphony on an IBM PC AT, then Lotus 123 and finally Excel.
 And I’m still a big fan!
 But I’ve been transforming spreadsheets to enterprise applications during my entire career as well.
 Implementing ERP systems that replace holy Excels are often perceived as a business replica of an inquisition.
 We have to admit, spreadsheets are a killer app.
 They allow a business to setup things fast and it’s extremely flexible.
 So if the alternative is the calculator, then the business benefits are enormous.
 But as the figure below illustrates, at a point in time spreadsheets might mutate into unrelenting monsters that become uncontrolled, produce errors and eat a massive amount of working hours.
-During Binocs (resource planning) implementations we typically discover as many planning Excel sheets as there are teams.
+During Binocs (resource planning) implementations we typically discover as many alternative to the Excel as there are teams.
 Here’s what we see:

-The sophistication level of the planning sheet is always related to the skills of the author.
+The sophistication level of the Excel planning sheet is always related to the skills of the author.
 We’ve met basic versions, where you have to copy-paste information between sheets over and over to come to a result, and the most complex ones where our IQ is never high enough to understand the links and formulas.
-In both cases there is a cost to set it up and a cost to keep it alive.
-And in both cases it will be in quite the same range.
+In both cases, there is a cost to set it up and a cost to keep it alive.
+And in both cases, it will be in quite the same range.
 Let’s say on average:

 - One-time: 40h (and I know I’m seriously under-estimating here)

 - Keep it alive: 4h / month (includes structural modifications, new master data, additional chart, …, but not entering the data and evaluating the output).

 Everybody on an island